vordonez6/shaping-quantum/content/braids/index.md

 braid group.
 We also discuss how closed braids can represent any knot or link, and that there exist moves that allow us to determine when two braids represent the same knot or link.
-Because the braid group exists, we can study knots algebraically instead of just topologically, which gives us more to work with.
+Because the braid group exists, we can study knots algebraically instead of just topologically.
 There are also other braid invariants that we have not discussed, but that can also be applied to knots, which give us even more resources to study knots, as well.